Because the dehumanization and subjugation of women and girls can be overcome in one lifetime. Ours.

 - Worldwide, 40-47 percent of sexual assaults are perpetrated against girls age 15 or younger.
 (Heise L. Violence against women: the missing agenda.
 In: Koblinsky M, Timyan J, Gay J, ed.
 The Health of Women: A Global Perspective.
 Boulder, CO: Westview Press, 1993.)
 More specifically, in Sub-Saharan Africa, more than 10% of all girls in 13 of its 18 States for which there is data report being forced to have sex.
 In Nigeria, one in every four girls is a survivor of child sex abuse.
 (Hidden in Plain Sight: A Statistical Analysis of Violence Against Children, UNICEF September 2014.)/li>

-- Recent global prevalence figures indicate that 35% of women worldwide have experienced either intimate partner violence or non-partner sexual violence in their lifetime.
+- Global prevalence figures indicate that 35% of women worldwide have experienced either intimate partner violence or non-partner sexual violence in their lifetime.
 (WHO Fact Sheet No. 239 (October 2013).)

 - PJI strives to turn the developing world right side up by providing sustenance in the shadows and demanding accountability and justice on behalf of survivors.
-Community Transformation and Empowerment, two of PJI’s Core Values, are required if any lasting change of the status quo is to be achieved.
+Inclusivity and Access, two of PJI’s Core Values, are required if any lasting change of the status quo is to be achieved.